lsshym/large-file-upload/README.md

 # FileChunksTools Library

+> **⚠️ Note: The FileChunksTools library is no longer maintained.
+Please use the new library [file-upload-tools](https://www.npmjs.com/package/file-upload-tools).**

 FileChunksTools is a powerful and flexible library designed to handle the splitting, processing, and uploading of large files in chunks.
 This library provides a `PromisePool` implementation to manage and control concurrent operations, ensuring efficient use of resources and smooth handling of large file uploads.

 ## Table of Contents